Summer Programs Held at Northwestern University

-This is our 14th season hosting Evanston, IL summer camps at our Northwestern University location.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
+At our Evanston, IL summer camps held at Northwestern University, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
 Our popular summer day camps held on the Northwestern University campus allow students to explore tech interests in a fun, yet challenging setting.

 Please note: The summer camps are not affiliated with nor endorsed by Northwestern University.

-Find more details about Northwestern University by going to www.northwestern.edu.
+Learn more about Northwestern University by visiting www.northwestern.edu.

 Mascot: Willie the Wildcat